-English 7- Elaine McWhirter - This yearlong course (24 weeks) will cover grammar, vocabulary, literature, creative writing, and expository writing.
+English 7 - Joanne Juren - Using a seminar approach to learning, English 7 will prepare students for English 8 or JTT 8.
+This yearlong course (28-weeks) will cover grammar, vocabulary, literature, creative writing, and expository writing.
 Students will explore various paragraph types and the three-paragraph essay.
 The literature studied will focus on 2 novels, several short stories, and poetry.
-Textbooks: Bridge to Terabithia and Sign of the Beaver (novels), The Writing Handbook, the Writing Handbook and the transfer of the beaver (novels).

-Jensen's Vocabulary, and Easy Grammar Plus TE.
-Books are available at the HEP Bookstore.
-Mrs. Titus will recommend students from English 7 for either JTT 8 or English 8.
+Textbooks: Bridge to Terabithia and Sign of the Beaver (novels), Writing Handbook, Jensen's Vocabulary, and Easy Grammar Plus TE.
+The teacher will recommend students from English 7 for either JTT 8 or English 8.
 These students will have first choice for JTT 8.

-Time: Tuesdays; 9-10:30 am
+Time: Tuesdays; 9-10:30 am Dates: 8/29-12/5/23 and 1/9-4/16/24 Cost: \$775; After 7/4 \$800

-Dates: Fall: 8/30-11/15/22 and Spring: 1/17-4/11/23